Bribery & Ethics

 4. Responsibilities of Managers, Supervisors and Team Leaders

-It is the responsibility of all Directors, Vice-Presidents, Managers, Supervisors and Team Leaders (herein referred to as “Manager(s)”) to:
+It is the responsibility of all Directors, Presidents, Vice-Presidents, General Managers, Managers, Supervisors and Team Leaders (herein referred to collectively as “Manager(s)”) to:

 • familiarise the Employees for whom they are responsible with this Policy.